Birds

 WHAT: Although brown overall, this eagle has golden feathers behind its neck.
 Light colored feathers on the legs give a booted appearance to the yellow feet.

-WHERE: Rangelands, tundra and open mountain areas in Alaska, Canada, the western U.S., Europe, Asia and parts of Africa.
+WHERE: Rangelands, tundra and open mountain areas in Alaska, Canada, the western United States, Europe, Asia and parts of Africa.

 EATS: Rabbits, large rodents and other small mammals, reptiles and birds.

-BABIES: Breeding from February-June.
+BABIES: Breeding from February through June.
 Nests are constructed in tall pine trees or on cliffs, made of sticks and soft plants.
-Both sexes incubate the clutch of 1-4 eggs for 40-45 days.
+Both sexes incubate the clutch of 1 to 4 eggs for 40 to 45 days.

 STATUS: Least concern.